frankietorres/frankietorres/README.md

-- Hi, I’m @frankietorres
+Hi, I’m @frankietorres

-- I’m interested in Software Development
+I’m interested in Software Development
-- I’m currently learning about Reinforcment Learning and System Administration

-- How to reach me: iamfrankietorres@gmail.com
+How to reach me: iamfrankietorres@gmail.com